Conformal growth rates and spectral geometry on distributional limits of graphs: Introduction

-In particular, $\dimconfover(G,\rho) \leq d$. \end{theorem} We remark that some $(\log R)^{O(1)}$ factor is necessary (\pref{lem:cbt}), even for the case $d=2$ (planar graphs). \pref{thm:Rd-packings} is proved in somewhat greater generality: One can replace $\R^d$ by any Ahlfors $d$-regular metric measure space and relax the notion of ``packing'' to allow bounded-multiplicity overlap of balls.
+\begin{theorem} If $\{G_n\}$ are finite graphs such that each $G_n$ is sphere-packed in $\R^d$, and $\{G_n\} \todl (G,\rho)$, then $\dimconfover(G,\rho) \leq d$. \end{theorem} \pref{thm:Rd-packings} is proved in somewhat greater generality: One can replace $\R^d$ by any Ahlfors $d$-regular metric measure space and relax the notion of ``packing'' to allow bounded-multiplicity overlap of balls.
 We refer to \cite{Lee17b} for details.

 For a locally finite, connected graph $G$, denote the discrete-time heat kernel

 where $\{X_n\}$ is the standard random walk on $G$.
 We recall the {\em spectral dimension of $G$:}

 whenever the limit exists.
 If the limit does exist, then it is the same for all $x \in V(G)$.